2newMove/Python/README.md

 # Python

-its a python file I made to Practice I learned by collaborating with fellow learners
+its a python file I made to Practice what I learned by collaborating with fellow learners